Chiang Mai Chiang Mai Province, Thailand Travel Guide

 Hostels and rudimentary guesthouses

-Boutique hotels and modern guesthouses
+Boutique hotels plus up-to-date guesthouses

 Tailored options for various kinds of travelers.